Repression of science in the Soviet Union

 Many fields of scientific research in the Soviet Union were banned or suppressed with various justifications.
-All humanities and social sciences were tested for strict accordance with historical materialism.
+All humanities and social sciences were tested for strict accordance with dialectical materialism.
 These tests served as a cover for political suppression of scientists who engaged in research labeled as "idealistic" or "bourgeois".
-Many scientists were fired, others have been arrested and sent to Gulag.
-The suppression of scientific research began during the Stalin era and continued after his regime.
+Many scientists were fired, others were arrested and sent to Gulags.
+The suppression of scientific research began during the Stalin era and continued after his death.

-The consequences of ideologically-motivation persecution had dramatic effects on many fields of Soviet science.
+The ideologically motivated persecution damaged many fields of Soviet science.

 Examples

 Biology

 In the mid-1930s, the agronomist Trofim Lysenko started a campaign against genetics and was supported by Stalin.
 If the field of genetics' connection to Nazis wasn't enough, Mendelian genetics was also suppressed due to beliefs that it was "bourgeoisie science" and its association with the priest Gregor Mendel due to hostility to religion because of the Soviet policy of state atheism.